klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 It is important to select the software that you use with care and to follow the evolutions in your field.
 Hardware evolves, and some software packages evolve with the hardware while others stay behind.
-EuroHPC, the European initiative for supercomputer, and the USA funding agencies and in particular the national labs, invest a lot of resources into improving or rewriting popular scientific software packages, and these are often available as open source or free to license for academic research.
+EuroHPC, the European initiative to make large supercomputers available at an international level, and the USA funding agencies and in particular the national labs, invest a lot of resources into improving or rewriting popular scientific software packages, and these are often available as open source or free to license for academic research.